 After trying for a baby for over a year, we finally conceived with the help of a Fertility Awareness Method (FAM), also known as a Fertility Awareness-Based Method (FABM) or method of Natural Family Planning (NFP), and with the help of doctors certified in NaProTechnology.

 Along our infertility journey using FAM and NaProTechnology, we also learned how to naturally improve our fertility through the use of various dietary supplements, multi-vitamins, and herbs for both men and women.

-The following are a few supplements that may help you to naturally boost your fertility and your chances of getting pregnant—keeping in mind that you should always consult your doctor before starting a new vitamin or supplement regimen.
+The following are a few supplements that may help you to naturally boost your fertility and your chances of getting pregnant—keeping in mind that you should always consult your medical provider before starting a new vitamin or supplement regimen.

 Still, not all prenatal vitamins are created equal, according to Marilyn M. Shannon, an expert in human physiology, biochemistry, nutrition, and fertility.
 In her groundbreaking book Fertility, Cycles, & Nutrition, Shannon gives specific examples of vitamins that have been specially formulated to support a woman’s fertility cycle—something that very few vitamins can adequately do.

 Shannon specifically recommends Optivite PMT (and its male counterpart, Androvite, for men whose wives are trying to conceive), Professional Prenatal Formula, or ProCycle PMS as the most complete multi-vitamins a woman can take to naturally boost her fertility.
-It’s worth considering that, while these vitamins do a great job of improving fertility—which will prepare your body to conceive and have a healthy pregnancy—you needn’t wait until you’re thinking about trying for a baby to start taking them.
+These vitamins will do a great job of improving fertility—which will prepare your body to conceive and have a healthy pregnancy—but you needn’t wait until you’re thinking about trying for a baby to start taking them.

 Flax or fish oils